shayansh3/RVS-CP-DL-Database/README.md

 # RVS-CP-DL-Database
 This database is collected by researchers at Sharif University of Technology, Tehran, Iran.

-This database includes street-view images of building facades for different structural types and damaged/not damaged buildings.
+This database includes street-view images of building facades for:

+  * Different structural types
+  * Damaged/not damaged buildings.
+  * Soft story buildings (Vertical irregularities)
+  * Falling hazards (Water towers)
+  * Satellite images of buildings with plan irregularities

 It is used for Deep Learning / Computer Vision approach for Rapid Visual Screening for potential Seismic hazards provided by FEMA-154